gjmarques/ES-opensky/README.md

 **3- RUN API:**
 **May vary depending on chosen IDE:**
 -----------------------------------------------
+Open the complete/ folder in a terminal and run:

+> mvn clean compile

 Go to the complete/src/main/java/com/example/consumingrest folder which contains the ConsumingRestApplication.java (main class) and run it (on VS Code right click on the file and RUN)